technik-gegg/SoftWireSTM32/README.md

 In case you need a more complex example, have a peek at my [LeoNerd's OLED Module library](https://github.com/technik-gegg/LeoNerd-OLED-Module-Library), which uses an abstration layer on the I2C bus, in order to be able to handle both, software and hardware I2C.

+## Recent changes

+---

+**2022-05-06** V1.0.1

+- added some code to make a I2C bus scan work as intended (see comments in *WireBase::endTransmission()*).
+- added a timeout handler in the wait for clock stretching.
+This will break the wait after 2000 milliseconds by default, in order to prevent the library from hanging infinite.
+If you need to a longer timeout, change the value in **#define STRETCH_TIMEOUT** in *SoftWire.h*.

 ## Credits

 ---